UVic-Data-Science-for-SE/course/slides/early.md

 Now this seems a bit trivial, but at the time it was pretty novel to be able to even download source code to your machine with ease.

 This triggered the move to a focus on Empirical SE, like Kitchenham outlines.
 Now there was enough data to be able to systematize what we were studying and how we were studying it.
+One issue that remained, of course, was to be able to move between industry relevance and academic tractability.

 # Bringing Insights into Practice: The Sapienz Example